LooksRare/contracts-aggregator/README.md

 - TypeScript tests are included in the `typescript` folder in the `test` folder at the root of the repo.
 - Solidity tests are included in the `foundry` folder in the `test` folder at the root of the repo.

+In order to speed up build time without running into the notorious "stack too deep" issue, use the local Foundry profile to run the tests.

+`FOUNDRY_PROFILE=local forge test`

 ### Gas benchmark

 ```